anhtran1906/tipCalculator/README.md

 The following **optional** features are implemented:
 * [X] UI animations:
-  - Added easing-out animation to the Setting button so users can notice it better
+  - Added easing-in animation for the sliders on the front page
 * [X] Settings page to change the default tip percentage.
 * [ ] Using locale-specific currency and currency thousands separators.
 * [X] Making sure the keyboard is always visible and the bill amount is always the first responder.
 This way the user doesn't have to tap anywhere to use this app.
 Just launch the app and start typing.